accesstojustice/lepdv/README.md

 pending

 ## How to Contribute
-Fork the project, or contribute via github issues: https://github.com/accesstojustice/lepdv/issues
+To Fork the project, or contribute via github issues: https://github.com/accesstojustice/lepdv/issues To edit content, you can use https://github.com/accesstojustice/lepdv via the edit button and a github account.

 ## Copyright
 2016